dfelinto/blender-manual/modifiers/simulate/particle_instance.rst

 :guilabel:`Object`
-   The :guilabel:`Object` field, associates this :guilabel:`ParticleInstance` modifier with another object (usually an object having a particle system…).
+   The :guilabel:`Object` field, associates this :guilabel:`ParticleInstance` modifier with another object (usually an object having a particle system...).
 This indicates that when the object named in this field emits particles, those particles will have the mesh shape of the current :guilabel:`ParticleInstance` modifier's mesh.
    If for example a sphere has a :guilabel:`ParticleInstance` modifier added to it, when the :guilabel:`Object` field of this modifier is filled in with the name of an object that emits particles, those particle will be sphere shaped.
    Even though most of the time the :guilabel:`Object` field will have the name of an object with a particle system, this is not mandatory, you can enter an object's name which does not have a particle system, and it will be accepted by the :guilabel:`Object` field, as there do not appear to be any checks made to make sure the object's name entered into this field is "valid".